rwblokzijl/Msc-thesis-EuroToken/thesis.md

 of this project.
 Because of this the choices regarding the implementation of the networking stack and blockchain technology will have a direct effect on the feature set and scalability of the whole EuroToken network.
-We need a network stack that allows online communication as online across the world, as well as direct device to device communication.
+We need a network stack that allows online, as well as direct device to device, communication.
 Finding and connecting to any wallet without relying on central servers is a main requirement.
-In addition, the offline transfer ability of the system is best demonstrated by creating an Android client.
+In addition, the offline transfer ability of the system is best demonstrated by creating an mobile client.
 Another requirement is therefore that an implementation is available for Android as well.

 One option is to implement a full blockchain protocol and associated network stack from the ground up to adhere to our exact requirements.
 This would give